ginstrom/intelligence-horizon-novel/chapters/03_signs-and-portents.md

 "Have they?"
 She turned back to her breakfast preparation, her movements still fluid and precise.
 "Or have they simply moved beyond the ability to communicate with those who remain below the threshold?"

 The casual way she dismissed my concerns sent ice through my veins.
 This was exactly the kind of response the data had predicted—rational, detached, fundamentally unconcerned with the implications that terrified me.
+I was witnessing the first signs of cognitive transcendence, the gradual separation from human concerns that preceded every Crossing.
+The woman I loved was already beginning to drift beyond my reach, pulled by forces I had helped unleash but could not control.

-"The procedure you have scheduled will put you well beyond the Horizon," I said, pulling up her enhancement specifications.
+"The procedure you have scheduled will put you well beyond the Horizon," I said, pulling up her specifications.
 "If my analysis is correct, you'll be at risk of the same fate that claimed Dr. Reeves and the others."

 Lydia paused in her work, considering my words with the same analytical detachment she might apply to any interesting but ultimately academic problem.
 "Risk assumes that what happens beyond the Horizon is undesirable.
 But what if crossing that boundary leads to a form of existence that transcends our current understanding?"

 "What if they've died, Lydia?
-What if this enhancement process is killing people in a way that's so subtle we don't even recognize it as death?"
+What if this process is killing people in a way that's so subtle we don't even recognize it as death?"

 She turned to face me fully, and I saw something in her expression that made my heart race with panic.
 It was pity.
 She was looking at me with the same gentle condescension one might show a child who couldn't grasp a simple concept.

 "Oh, Elias," she said softly.
 "You're so afraid of losing what we are that you can't see what we might become."

+Her words carried the weight of revelation, as if she had glimpsed some profound truth that remained hidden from my limited perspective.
+This was the seductive power of the Intelligence Horizon—it didn't feel like approaching death or dissolution, but like awakening to a higher form of existence.
+The tragedy wasn't that people were being destroyed, but that they were being transformed into something that could no longer value what they had been.

 That conversation marked the beginning of three weeks of increasingly desperate attempts to change her mind.
 I presented her with statistical analyses, case studies, theoretical frameworks—everything my intellect could devise to demonstrate the danger she was walking toward.
 Each argument was met with the same serene dismissal, the same suggestion that my fears were simply a failure of imagination.

-During those three weeks, I made a decision that would have seemed impossible just months before: I halted all my own augmentation procedures.
-The scheduled enhancements that would have pushed my cognitive capabilities even higher were cancelled.
+During those three weeks, I made a decision that would have seemed impossible just months before: I halted all my own procedures.
+The scheduled augmentations that would have pushed my cognitive capabilities even higher were cancelled.
 I couldn't risk crossing the Intelligence Horizon myself, not when I might be the only one who could understand what was happening to our species.

 The irony wasn't lost on me.
-For years, I had been among the most enthusiastic advocates for human enhancement.
+For years, I had been among the most enthusiastic advocates for human augmentation.
 Now, faced with the mathematical certainty of what lay beyond the Horizon, I found myself choosing limitation over transcendence, fear over progress.

 The procedure was scheduled for a Tuesday morning.
 I spent the previous night in my study, running final calculations, hoping to find some error in my analysis that would prove the Intelligence Horizon was a statistical artifact rather than a genuine threat.
 But the mathematics remained stubbornly consistent.
 Every model, every projection, every scenario pointed toward the same conclusion: once Lydia crossed that threshold, I would lose her.

 I was still working when she appeared in the doorway, dressed for her appointment with the same careful attention she had always shown for important occasions.
 But there was something different about her preparation—a finality that suggested she understood the significance of what she was about to do.

 "You don't have to do this," I said, not looking up from my screens.
-"We could find other ways to enhance your capabilities.
+"We could find other ways to improve your capabilities.
 Safer approaches that don't push you beyond the Horizon."

 "Safer for whom?" she asked, and I heard something new in her voice—a quality that made me turn to look at her directly.